-Line 13a - Charitable Contributions
+Line 13a and 13b Contributions

-Enter the total amount of charitable contributions made by the LLC during its taxable year on Schedule K (568) and each member's distributive share on Schedule K-1 (568).
+Enter on lines 13a and 13b the total amount of charitable cash contributions and charitable noncash contributions made by the LLC during its taxable year on Schedule K (568) and each member's distributive share on Schedule K-1 (568).
 Attach an itemized list to both schedules that show the amount subject to the 50%, 30%, and 20% limitations.